Your health and safety should always be your first concern – never do anything you are not comfortable with.

 - Feeding wildlife often encourages different species to congregate together when they would not naturally do so, leading to potentially fatal problems for some wildlife.
 Backyard bird feeders (especially ones that are not cleaned out on a regular basis) often harbour bacteria and other organisms which can cause infections in some birds.

 Knowing all of this, it is easy to see that there are many more benefits to not feeding wildlife than there are to feeding them.
 If you would like to offer a food source to wild animals, consider planting native flowers, shrubs and trees in your yard that would offer a natural food source, while at the same time providing shelter and other habitat benefits.

-Wild At Heart Refuge Centre has many different volunteer positions, so whether you would like to work directly with our wild patients or would prefer to help in other areas, you will find a position that is just right for you!
+Wild at Heart has many different volunteer positions, so whether you would like to work directly with our wild patients or would prefer to help in other areas, you will find a position that is just right for you!
 To find out more, please visit our Volunteers page.
 Animal care volunteers must be at least 16 years old.